severell/severell-docs/src/main/resources/content/docs/getting-started-articles-tut.md

 }
 ```

-Now lets create a view for a single post.
+Now let's create a view for a single post.
 Create `post.mustache` in `src/main/resources/templates` and add the following
 code.

 ```html